|

 Jakarta to Yogyakarta by Train: Best and Cheapest in 2024

 Traveling from Jakarta to Yogyakarta is one of the most popular routes on Java.
-There are three ways to go from the capital to the tourism hotspot that Jogja is:
+Of the ways to travel between the two cities, the trains stand out as the best combination of speed, comfort, and price.

 Jakarta and Yogyakarta are both part of my 14-day Java Backpacking Itinerary.